 This course is offered to the advanced art student.
 AP Drawing Art and Design is an introductory college-level drawing design course.
 This portfolio is designated for work that focuses on the use of mark-making, line, surface, space, light and shade, and composition.
 Students should consider marks that can be used to make drawings, the arrangement of marks, the materials and processes used to make marks, and relationships of marks and ideas.
 Students can work with any materials, processes, and ideas.
 Drawing (analog and digital), painting, printmaking, and mixed media work are among the possibilities for submission.
 Still images from videos or film are accepted.
-Composite images may be
+Composite images may be submitted.
+For more information, please click the following link: AP Drawing.

-Course Descriptions: Business Department
+Business Department